AhmedIrfan198/Exploring-Azure-Sentinel-A-Hands-On-Lab-for-Cybersecurity/README.md

 - Advanced understanding of Kusto Query Language (KQL) for querying and analyzing log data.
 - Application of MITRE ATT&CK framework for mapping detected threats to adversary tactics and techniques.
 - Implementation of security best practices, including Just-in-Time (JIT) access and NSG configuration.
-- Hands-on experience with detecting and mitigating persistence techniques like scheduled tasks.
+- Hands-on experience with detecting, hunting and mitigating persistence techniques like scheduled tasks and brute force attacks.

 ---